Democrats arrive at convention energized by a transformed race

 A last-minute ticket swap has unfolded remarkably smoothly, with Democrats closing ranks around Vice President Kamala Harris.
 Worries about former President Donald Trump returning to the Oval Office are fueling party unity.

 The party’s recovery has been eye-popping.
-In the space of a month, President Biden dropped out of the race, and Vice President Harris moved seamlessly into the nomination, tapping Minnesota Gov. Tim Walz as her running mate.
+In the space of a month, President Biden dropped out of the race, and Vice President Harris moved seamlessly into the nominee spot, tapping Minnesota Gov. Tim Walz as her running mate.

 Once seen as an awkward campaigner, Ms. Harris has defied expectations, impressing even some critics.
-Her rally crowds number in the thousands, while a tsunami of fundraising and grassroots volunteering have followed.
+Her rally crowds number in the thousands, while a tsunami of fundraising and grassroots volunteering has followed.
 The momentum shift is having ripple effects: Political handicappers now say Democrats could win control of the House, though the Senate is still an uphill battle.

 “What we’ve seen here is that, yeah, the Democratic Party is actually way stronger than we thought,” says Seth Masket, a political scientist at the University of Denver.